lightstep/cloud-native-observability/README.md

 # About This Project

-**What is the goal of this project?** to provide a clear, concise, and unbiased overview of cloud-native observability.
+**What is the goal of this project?** To provide a clear, concise, and unbiased overview of cloud-native observability.

 **Why is that important?** Despite untold millions of marketing dollars spent in